 - A "going concern valuation" which is used to estimate the funded position of the Plan, assuming the Plan is continued indefinitely for existing members, and to estimate the contributions currently required to be made to the Plan's fund, both to fund the cost of any benefits being earned by members for post-conversion date benefits, and, in the event there is a funding deficiency, to liquidate the amount of the funding deficiency. - A "Funding Policy" valuation.
 In accordance with the Funding Policy adopted by the Joint Sponsors of the UPP, going concern deficits for pre-conversion date benefits are the responsibility of the respective participating employer for a period of time, whereas going concern deficits for post-conversion date benefits are the joint responsibility of the members and the participating employers, shared on a 50/50 basis.
 Therefore, going concern assets and liabilities in respect of pre-conversion date and post-conversion date benefits are tracked separately by UPP through a notional allocation structure.
 See Section 4 for more details. - A "hypothetical wind-up valuation", which is intended to reflect the status of the Plan as if it had been wound up on the valuation date and the Plan members had been provided with the benefits specified by the Plan and the PBA.
 The hypothetical wind-up valuation is not used to determine the required contributions to the Plan. - A "solvency valuation", which is required by the Regulations under the PBA.
 This valuation is similar to a hypothetical wind-up valuation, except that certain adjustments may be made to the assets and liabilities.
 For JSPPs, the solvency valuation does not affect the required contributions to the Plan.
-If the solvency valuation reveals that there is a "solvency deficiency" (as defined in the Regulations), a JSPP may choose to make additional contributions to the Plan to fund the solvency deficiency but is not required to do so.
+If the solvency valuation reveals that there is a "solvency deficiency" (as defined in the Regulations), a solvency deficiency can be specified to be a stated amount which is less than the solvency deficiency but not less than zero as permitted under Section 1.3.1(3) of the Regulations of the PBA.